Henry Kaufman: Personal life

 Besides his business activities, Kaufman is active in a number of public organizations in the following capacities: member of the board of trustees (and chairman emeritus), Institute of International Education, member of the board of trustees and member of the investment committee, Norton Museum of Art, member (and chairman emeritus), board of overseers, Stern School of Business, New York University, member of the board of governors, Tel-Aviv University, member of the international advisory committee, Federal Reserve Bank of New York, Fellow, American Academy of Arts & Sciences, former treasurer, The Economic Club of New York, honorary trustee (and former president), The Animal Medical Center, life trustee, New York University, life trustee, The Jewish Museum.
 New York's Kaufman Music Center was named in recognition of major gifts from Kaufman and his wife Elaine.

 Honors

 In 1982, Kaufman received an honorary Doctor of Laws degree from New York University, an honorary Doctor of Humane Letters degree from Yeshiva University in 1986, and from Trinity College in 2005.
+The Henry Kaufman Professorship of Financial Institutions is named in his honor.